 Another pain point listed was the pace of IT change.
 IT is always evolving and as it does, changing along with it can pose a problem in staying educated and versed in various software engineer product solutions, market trends, and the various issues of concern throughout your entire company.

 Information Technology service management plays a vital role in the digital transformation endeavors of firms.
 The 2017 Fortune Insights ITSM survey shows that 88% of the executives agreed that ITSM is important.
 One respondent likened the absence of ITSM to driving a state-of-the-art sports car without any gauges to tell you how fast you’re going or if something is about to go wrong.

 As a result of the importance of ITSM, many companies (about 65% of those surveyed) plan to increase their ITSM budget, with up to 70% of this increase expected within the next few years.
 With increased funding, companies can now focus on developing, sourcing, and delivering technology services that effectively align with the concerned business units.

 In keeping up with the latest trends in IT, almost all of the firms surveyed have put in place self-service and support functions for end-users to conveniently carry out primary functions.
-CIO’s and Directors are looking more and more to their IT departments to develop proprietary solutions, either in-house or with the help of outsourced teams.
+CIO’s and Directors are looking more and more to their IT departments to develop software engineering proprietary solutions, either in-house or with the help of outsourced teams.

 If you want to break it down, Information Technology Service Management is 43% operational efficiency, 31% employee productivity, 23% Digital enterprise transformation 23% Risk Minimization, and 19% cost reduction.
 Companies that employ ITSM are more successful in their business because their teams are more productive, focused and result-oriented.
 Their cost of production is reduced, so also are the business risks.